 ... you are most religious (very reverent to demons).

-Paul’s opening statement is a mind-blow when read in the Greek.
+Paul's opening statement is a mind-blow when read in the Greek.
 He said they were religious to demons!
 [Scripture informs us that demons are associated with idols (1 Cor.
 10:19-21)! ] That is not the way preachers in a day of compromise, like ours, preach.
-Paul was bold and didn’t mince words, even when all alone.
+Paul' evangelism didn't mince words, even when all alone.